mozilla/standup/README.rst

 Years passed.
-It was cool, then time passed and it bitrotted and in that time we discovered we had various needs.
-So we rewrote it in Django.
+It was cool, then time passed and it bitrotted and in that time we discovered we had various needs and Persona was dying.
+So a small elite group of us rewrote it in Django.

 Hacking